GaryChengld/LearningAWS/DAV-C01-preparation.md

 * Amazon S3 event notifications are designed to be delivered at least once.
 Typically, event notifications are delivered in seconds but can sometimes take a minute or longer.\
 If two writes are made to a single non-versioned object at the same time, it is possible that only a single event notification will be sent.
 If you want to ensure that an event notification is sent for every successful write, you can enable versioning on your bucket.
 With versioning, every successful write will create a new version of your object and will also send event notification.

+* There are multiple ways to run periodic jobs in AWS.
+CloudWatch Events with Lambda is the simplest of all solutions.
+To do this, create a CloudWatch Rule and select “Schedule” as the Event Source.
+You can either use a cron expression or provide a fixed rate (such as every 5 minutes).
+Next, select “Lambda Function” as the Target.
+Your Lambda will have the necessary code for snapshot functionality.

 #### CloudTrail

 With CloudTrail, you can log, continuously monitor, and retain account activity related to actions across your AWS infrastructure.
 You can use AWS CloudTrail to answer questions such as - “Who made an API call to modify this resource?”.
 CloudTrail provides event history of your AWS account activity thereby enabling governance, compliance, operational auditing, and risk auditing of your AWS account.
 You cannot use CloudTrail to maintain a history of resource configuration changes.